ionic-team/ionic-docs/src/content/building/testing.md

 ## Pages and Components

 Pages are just Angular components.
-Thus pages and components are both tested using <a href="https://angular.io/guide/testing#component-test-basics">Angular's Component Testing</a> guidlines.
+Thus, pages and components are both tested using <a href="https://angular.io/guide/testing#component-test-basics">Angular's Component Testing</a> guidlines.

 Since pages and components contain both TypeScript code and HTML template markup it is possible to perform both component class testing and component DOM testing.
 When a page is created, the template test that is generated looks like this: